rafaelanjos/FakerApi/README.md

 License
 -------

 Faker is released under the MIT License.
-See the bundled `LICENSE`_ file for details.
+See the bundled [LICENSE](LICENSE) for details.

 Important Notice for Users
 -------